-A proven leader in the human services field for over 14 years, Vanessa McDowell brings a plethora of experience to her position as YWCA Madison’s Chief Executive Officer.
-She was initially hired in 2014 as the Director of Support Services for the YWCA, then promoted to Chief Programs Officer, later promoted to Interim CEO, and finally CEO .
+A proven leader in the human services field for over 15 years, Vanessa McDowell brings a plethora of experience to her position as YWCA Madison’s Chief Executive Officer.
+She was initially hired in 2014 as the Director of Support Services for the YWCA, then promoted to Chief Programs Officer, later promoted to Interim CEO.
+In July of 2017, Vanessa was named CEO and became the first black woman CEO in YWCA Madison’s 108 year history.
 Vanessa is deeply committed to offering programs and services that support women and social justice, help families and strengthen communities.
 She has a passion for serving others by leveraging voices that have been silenced as well as empowering others to live out their purpose.
 She works from an empowerment model which aligns with the mission of the YWCA Madison which is to eliminate racism and empower women.

 Prior to joining the YWCA, Vanessa worked for UW- Madison’s Wisconsin Equity and Inclusion Laboratory and was the Executive Assistant to the Pastor for Mt.
 Zion Baptist Church.